-We released a great primer on “What is a metadata model?” earlier this week.
+We released a great primer on “What is a metadata model?” earlier.
 The article also thoroughly covered why they’re an important component to a successful digital asset management system.
 Our special guest contributor, Ralph Windsor, Editor of DAM News, continues the discussion and dives deeper into helpful tips when actually deploying a metadata model.

 Is It Best To Plan A Metadata Model In Detail Or To Take An Organic Approach?

 This is one of the big debates in metadata design and there are pros and cons to both methods.
 In general, it is better to try and work out the fundamental elements of your metadata model in advance because otherwise the system configuration might need to be significantly changed or even assets re-catalogued again just because not enough prior consideration was made to the metadata model at the outset.
 With that said, it’s clearly not possible to plan for every scenario and you will be evolving the model over time by changing, adding and possibly removing fields, so you need to anticipate the need for some flexibility too.

 From my experience, academic, preservation or public sector digital asset management implementations tend to include too many fields so that each asset takes a long time to catalogue (and costs more as a result).
 By contrast, commercial organisations will over-rationalise the range of fields to simplify the cataloguing task, they can sometimes later find that assets lack enough information to make them useful or easy to find, which also reduces the ROI of the system.
 Those are obviously generalisations, but depending on what type of organisation you operate, you can deduce from that where your issues are more likely to originate from.
 It will be different for every organisation and the best advice is to test early, often and get a wide range of feedback.

 You will almost certainly not get it 100% right first time, but the more data you can collect (both before and after implementation) the easier it will be to optimise the model over time and adapt it based on real feedback rather than guesswork.